SUSE/skuba/test/README.md

 ### Behaviour variables:

-Read from a tfstate file, you need both variable passed

-- `IP_FROM_TF_STATE`: if set to `TRUE` this will read terraform states.
+- `IP_FROM_TF_STATE`: - optional - if set to `TRUE` this will read terraform states.
+Default: false
-- `PLATFORM`: this specify the provider used. (libvirt, openstack, vmware, etc)
+- `PLATFORM`: - optional - this specify the provider used. (libvirt, openstack, vmware, etc).
+Default: None.
+- `CAASPCTL_BIN_PATH`: - optional - for specify the full path of a caaspctl binary. ( e.g if you use an RPM).
+Default: GOPATH
+- `GINKGO_BIN_PATH`: - optional -  use this var for passing a fullpath to a ginkgo bin which will be used by tests.
+Default: your Path

 SEE 2) example in HOW TO RUN

-## Binary Localtion (optional)

-- `CAASPCTL_BIN_PATH` for specify the full path of a caaspctl binary. ( e.g if you use an RPM)
-- `GINKGO_BIN_PATH` use this var for passing a fullpath to a ginkgo bin which will be used by tests.

-By default this variable point to GOPATH for devel purposes.

 # Internal Development: